-Especially since 2010, when Prime Minister David Cameron and Chancellor of the Exchequer George Osborne took office, British politicians have used the clichéd term 'golden era' to describe the UK's relations with Beijing.
-Despite occasional political controversies, such as the Dalai Lama's visit to the UK in 2012, trade continued to grow.
-This was due, at least in part, to the UK's membership of the European Union.
+For decades, ambiguous policies have defined China-UK relations.
+Especially since 2010, when Prime Minister David Cameron and Chancellor George Osborne took power, British politicians have used the clichéd term ‘golden era’ to describe their economic relationship with Beijing.
+Despite occasional political controversies, such as the Dalai Lama’s visit to the UK in 2012, trade continued to grow.
+This was due, at least in part, to the UK’s membership of the European Union.

 EU trade restrictions on China could increase after the UK formally leaves the union.
 Even if Britain continued to support China, it would have to do so as an independent actor at the WTO.
 However, the UK’s EU departure may expose it to vulnerabilities as it recalibrates its trade arrangements, and Britain’s standing in relation to China is likely to weaken.

 The most pressing concern is the possibility of British economic decline.
 Rising inflation and debt suggest the downturn is inevitable, which would contribute to increased UK urgency to secure trade deals.
 In such circumstances, Britain would probably have to grant greater concessions to partners like China to secure agreements.

 Second, if the UK leaves the European customs union, Britain will be less competitive than the EU in winning business from China.
 Until now, the UK’s expertise in services, including the financial, pharmaceutical sectors, made it attractive to Chinese businesses, but Britain runs the risk of being excluded from future services agreements with Beijing.